Let us help you find an exceptional property in Barcelona

-Free schooling in Spain is obligatory between 6 and16, but generally begins around 3.
-From 16-18 students can also study the Bachillerato, enabling them to enter University in Europe and the US.
+Free schooling in Catalonia is obligatory between 6 and 16, but generally begins around 3.
+From 16-18 students can also study the Batxillerat, enabling them to enter University in Europe and the US.

 Being such a popular place for relocation among the international community, the province of Barcelona caters well for its international families.
-There is a wide choice of private and state schools, as well as local and international schools, including The American School of Barcelona, Benjamin Franklin School, The British School of Barcelona, French Lycée, The Japanese School and the Deutsche Schule, the International School of Barcelona in Sitges and many, many more.
+There is a wide choice of private and state schools, as well as local and international schools, including The American School of Barcelona, Benjamin Franklin School, The British School of Barcelona, French Lycée, Hamelin, SEK, The Japanese School, the Deutsche Schule, the International School of Barcelona in Sitges and many, many more.